fabric8io/fabric8-pipeline-library/ReadMe.md

 ### Requirements

-These flows make use of the [Fabric8 DevOps Workflow Steps](https://github.com/fabric8io/fabric8-jenkins-workflow-steps) and [kubernetes-worflow](https://github.com/fabric8io/kubernetes-workflow) which help when working with [Fabric8 DevOps](http://fabric8.io/guide/cdelivery.html) in particular for clean integration with the [Hubot chat bot](https://hubot.github.com/) and human approval of staging, promotion and releasing.
+These flows make use of the [Fabric8 DevOps Pipeline Steps](https://github.com/fabric8io/fabric8-jenkins-workflow-steps) and [kubernetes-workflow](https://github.com/fabric8io/kubernetes-workflow) which help when working with [Fabric8 DevOps](http://fabric8.io/guide/cdelivery.html) in particular for clean integration with the [Hubot chat bot](https://hubot.github.com/) and human approval of staging, promotion and releasing.

 ### How it works